goldmanjiaopm/memory-note-app/README.md

 ## Features

-- 📝 Create and manage notes with rich text
+- 📝 Create and manage notes
-- 🔍 Smart search using hybrid retrieval (BM25 + Vector Search)
 - 🤖 AI-powered question answering using your notes as context
-- 🎯 Reciprocal Rank Fusion (RRF) for optimal search results
 - 🔄 Real-time synchronization between database and vector store

 ## Tech Stack